stuarteske/Unix-Shell-Scripts-and-Tools/readme.md

 # Unix Shell Scripts and Tools
 ## 1. Sanitize
 Sanitize is a perl script to sanitize filenames.
 Allowed characters are alphanumeric uppers and lowers, ".", "-", "_" and "/".
 You can edit this to what everyou need.
-This was designed to fix bad filenames uploaded my user when using ownCloud.
+This was designed to fix bad filenames uploaded by users when using ownCloud.
 ### Setup

 #### Console